SitecorePowerShell/Console/Documentation/Markdown/Get-ItemReferrer.md

 ### -Database&nbsp; &lt;Database&gt;

-Database containing the item to be analysed - can work with Language parameter to narrow the publication scope.
+Database containing the item to be processed - can work with Language parameter to narrow the publication scope.

 <table>
     <thead></thead>